 - Previous test results

-Blood tests .
-Blood tests, such as CBC-D (complete blood count with differential count) and an examination of the blood with a microscope, can help your doctor diagnose Waldenström’s macroglobulinemia.
-There is also an increase in IgM that can be detected by protein electrophoresis (a method of separating proteins in the blood with an electric field).
+Blood tests.
+Blood tests, such as a CBC (complete blood count) with a differential (classification of the types of white cells) and an examination of the blood with a microscope, can help your doctor diagnose Waldenstrom’s macroglobulinemia.
+There is also an increase in IgM that can be detected by protein electrophoresis, which is a method of separating proteins in the blood with an electric field.

-Biopsy .
+Biopsy.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that cancer is present, but only a biopsy can make a definite diagnosis.
-The sample removed during the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
+The sample removed during the biopsy is analyzed by a pathologist.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
 The type of biopsy performed depends on the location of the cancer.

-The most common type of biopsy for Waldenström’s macroglobulinemia is either a bone marrow biopsy (see below) or a biopsy of the lymph nodes in the neck, under the arms, or in the groin.
-A biopsy may also be taken from the chest or abdomen while using a computed tomography (CT or CAT) scan (see below) to guide the doctor, or from the stomach or intestine during an endoscopy.
-An endoscopy is a test that allows the doctor to see inside the body using a thin, lighted, flexible tube called an endoscope.
+The most common type of biopsy for Waldenstrom’s macroglobulinemia is either a bone marrow biopsy or a biopsy of the lymph nodes in the neck, under the arms, or in the groin.
+A biopsy may also be taken from the chest or abdomen while using a computed tomography (CT or CAT) to guide the doctor.
+A biopsy can also be taken from the stomach or intestine during an endoscopy, a test that allows the doctor to see inside the body using a thin, lighted, flexible tube called an endoscope.
+More information on bone marrow biopsy and a CT scan is below.

-A bone marrow aspiration and biopsy are similar and often done at the same time.
+A bone marrow aspiration and biopsy are similar and often done at the same time to examine the bone marrow.
 Bone marrow has both a solid and a liquid part.
+A bone marrow aspiration removes a sample of the fluid with a needle.
 A bone marrow biopsy is the removal of a small amount of solid tissue using a needle.
-An aspiration removes a sample of fluid with a needle.
 The sample(s) are then analyzed by a pathologist.
-A common site for a bone marrow biopsy and aspiration is the pelvic bone, which is located in the lower back by the hip.
-The skin in that area is numbed with a local anesthetic beforehand (medication to block the awareness of pain), and other types of anesthesia may be used.
+A common site for a bone marrow aspiration and biopsy is the pelvic bone, which is located in the lower back by the hip.
+The skin in that area is numbed with medication to block the awareness of pain, and other types of anesthesia may be used.

-Molecular testing.
-Your doctor may recommend running laboratory tests on a tissue sample to identify specific genes, proteins, and other factors unique to the tumor.
-Results of these tests will help decide whether your treatment options include a type of treatment called targeted therapy (see the Treatment Options section).
+Molecular testing of the tumor.
+Your doctor may recommend running laboratory tests on a tissue sample and/or bone marrow sample to identify specific genes, proteins, and other factors unique to the tumor.
+Molecular tests can also help distinguish Waldenstrom's from other B-cell lymphomas.
+See the Treatment Options section for more information.

 CT or CAT scan .
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities, tumors, enlarged lymph nodes, or a swollen spleen.
 A CT scan can also be used to measure the size of a tumor, lymph node, or spleen.
-Sometimes, a contrast medium (a special dye) is injected into a patient’s vein or given orally (by mouth) to provide better detail.
+Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
+This dye can be injected into a patient’s vein or given as a pill to swallow.

 Magnetic resonance imaging (MRI) scan .
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
-A contrast medium (a special dye) may be injected into a patient’s vein or given orally to create a clearer picture.
+MRI can also be used to measure the tumor’s size.
+A special dye called a contrast medium is given before the scan to create a clearer picture.
+This dye can be injected into a patient’s vein or given as a pill to swallow.